 To make sure you don’t lose anyone who does want to be on your list, you can always send a confirmation email beforehand.
 This should ask users to confirm whether they still want to be on the list.
 Failure to respond means you delete them.

-Examples of the Best Email Newsletters
+Examples of the Most Engaging Email Newsletters

 Make Me Smart